Lake Mead Dive Sites

 Depth ranges from 85 to 100'

-The track hopper was used to run belly dump train cars over it filled with raw aggregate.
-Brought by train from the Arizona side of the Colorado River, The aggregate was then gravity feed into square wholes under the tracks that lead to an under ground room.
+The track hopper was used to run belly dump train cars over it filled with raw aggregate brought by train from the Arizona side of the Colorado River, The aggregate was then gravity feed into square wholes under the tracks that lead to an under ground room.
 The underground room is connected to a 100 foot tunnel that had a conveyor belt in it that brought the raw aggregate to the crusher.
 The Track hopper structure is still mostly intact.
 What you will see is, the train tracks, the track Suport beams, the v shaped concrete structure, the squares that lead to the under ground room, the maintenance shaft, and if there is time you will see some of the buckets left behind that were used by a massive Craine to move aggregate.

 2nd site = Aggregate piles

-The Hoover Dam kayak and drift dive tour
+The Hoover Dam drift dive tour

 Site = The River Drift